 Inspiring the next generation of innovators

-The new D-Lab Youth Outreach Program provides primary and secondary school age youth in the Boston area and around the world with transformative educational experiences.
+The D-Lab Youth Outreach Program provides primary and secondary school age youth in the Boston area and around the world with transformative educational experiences.
 The goal?
 To build the confidence and skills needed to create technologies that matter in addressing the challenges of their daily lives.
 We believe in supporting technology design for youth, by youth, and are working to empower young people to be active problem-solvers.

 Together with students and educators from around the world, D-Lab is developing and delivering hands-on curricula aimed at youth that utilize affordable locally available resources to: